What is linen?

 Flax is a tall, reed-like plant, with long fibers which make it easy to spin into thread.
+It has lovely blue flowers.
 You pick the plants, and then leave them to soak in a tub of water or a stream until the hard outside stem rots away and leaves the long, soft fibers underneath.
 People call this retting the flax.

 Then you take the fibers and spin them on a spindle into linen thread.
 In Central Asia, people were spinning linen thread and rope by about 30,000 BC, long before wool.
 It took longer to invent weaving, but by 5000 BC, at the latest, people were weaving linen into fabric.

 You can spin linen into a thick, strong thread, or you can spin it very very fine, depending on the skill of the spinner and what you want to use it for.
 People in Egypt made sails out of coarse linen, for example, but used very fine linen for expensive tunics.
 It is hard to dye linen, so mostly people wore it white, the way it is naturally.